4 Best Practices for Naming Your Business Data

 While it may seem like unnecessary work, a long-term naming convention can prevent major confusion from ensuing later on.
 A strategy doesn’t necessarily mean you name all of your data batches in the same fashion; it means that you’re always following certain conventions.
 If you need to deviate from those conventions, it means documenting how and why you do so.

 Consider the question of timestamping your data.
-For some figures, the time at which it was downloaded may seem irrelevant, while for others it may be critical — if any of your data is marked with its time of download, you need to do the same for all of your data in order to establish a pattern of uniformity.
-That kind of labelling might require a bit more effort in the present, but it will make recalling older data that much easier in the future.
+The time of download may be critical for some figures, while irrelevant for others.
+You need to mark the time of download for all of your data in order to establish uniformity.
+That kind of labeling might require a bit more effort in the present, but it will make recalling older data that much easier in the future.

-Naming may seem like a small part of the data extraction process, but it’s a crucial one all the same.
-By properly naming your data, you’re ensuring that you can use it to its full extent later one.
+Naming your business data may seem like a small part of the data extraction process, but it’s a crucial one all the same.
+By properly naming your data, you’re ensuring that you can use it to its full extent later on.